lodela/Angular_8_Calculator/README.md

-# Angular_8_Calculator
+# Angular_Calculator
-A calculator made in angular :: Exercise to be sharp and running!
+A calculator made in angular :: have fun! and learn Angular.